MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/how-Teams-live-share-works.md

 ### fluid-media

-**SharedMediaSession** Synchronizes media playback across clients connected to a container.
+**SharedMediaSession**: Synchronizes media playback across clients connected to a container.

-* Supports playing, pausing, seeking, and changing tracks by any client.
-* Apps can disable individual transport operations on a per client basis.
-* Wait points can be used to temporarily pause all clients within the group for ad playback.

-**MediaPlayerSynchronizer** Helper class to simplify synchronizing an HTML Media Element with the SharedMediaSession.
+**MediaPlayerSynchronizer**: Helper class to simplify synchronizing an HTML media element with the SharedMediaSession.

 Package: @fluidframework/ fluid-ephemeral-media